Remote Monitoring and Repair:

 July 19, 2018

-In today’s demanding, fast-paced market, the delivery window for service technicians to arrive and perform equipment repair has grown smaller and smaller.
+In today’s demanding, fast-paced market, remote monitoring and repair is a need, not a want.
+The delivery window for service technicians to arrive and perform equipment repair has grown smaller and smaller.
 Gone are the days of waiting until tomorrow.
 Many will not accept “same day” or even 4-hour response times.
 We now stand at a point where physically getting to the site improves only slightly.
 Struggling with increased traffic or staffing enough people to respond to growing demand remains.
 Maybe someday there will be a way to truly “beam” someone over, but until then, we must provide a service alternative that meets our customer’s expectations.

 By linking to a machine remotely and watching it perform every minute of every day, you stay ahead.
 You can detect possible failure before it happens.
 In those cases, you can either fix the issue remotely, or you can immediately dispatch a technician to the site before the customer even spots a pending problem.
 This gives an almost instant response to the service need.
 And, with remote repair, it gives instant repair and recovery when needed.